j-riebe/django-cursor-pagination/README.md

 This version **only** supports **one field pagination!**

+This project may be unstable so be sure to pin the specific commit-hash if you don't like surprises.

 --------

+_From the original project:_

 A cursor based pagination system for Django.
 Instead of refering to specific pages by number, we give every item in the queryset a cursor based on its